 Day 6 -

-Collect your car this morning and travel south west from Melbourne on the Princes Highway to Geelong, the largest provincial city in Victoria.
+Collect your car this morning and travel southwest from Melbourne on the Princes Highway to Geelong, the largest provincial city in Victoria.
 Depart Geelong and travel onto Torquay, the surfing capital of Australia.
 Follow the coast road through Anglesea to Lorne and visit the nearby Erskine Falls.
-The coastline from Lorne to Apollo Bay has been described as one of the most beautiful and breathtaking drives in the world.
+The coastline from Lorne to Apollo Bay has been described as one of the most breathtaking drives in the world.

-Depart Apollo Bay this morning and travel along the fabulous Great Ocean Road to Port Campbell.
-The road does leave the coast and wind through the ferny slopes of Cape Otway, this rainforest country is silent and untouched.
-When the road meets the coast again you will see some amazing rock formations including the Twelve Apostles, which are huge stone pillars in the surf, carved over time by the crashing Southern Ocean waves.
-Continue on to Port Campbell where you will see London Bridge the broken arch.
+From Apollo Bay, the road leaves the coast and winds through the ferny slopes of Cape Otway; this rainforest country is silent and untouched.
+When the road meets the coast again, you will see some amazing rock formations, including the Twelve Apostles, huge stone pillars in the surf, carved over time by the crashing Southern Ocean waves.
+Continue to Port Campbell, where you will see London Bridge, the broken arch.

-From Port Campbell travel north west to Dunkeld where you will stay for the night.
+From Port Campbell, travel northwest to Dunkeld, where you will stay for the night.
 Dunkeld's historic Royal Mail Hotel is idyllically located at the base of Mount Sturgeon, at the southern tip of western Victoria's Grampians Ranges.
-Originally established in 1855, the hotel retains its historical charm while providing guests with contemporary, architecturally designed facilities that take advantage of the stunning natural surroundings.
+Originally established in 1855, the hotel retains its historic charm while providing guests with contemporary, architecturally designed facilities that take advantage of the stunning natural surroundings.

 ACCOMMODATION - Dunkeld's historic Royal Mail Hotel is idyllically located at the base of Mount Sturgeon, at the southern tip of western Victoria's Grampians Ranges.
-Originally established in 1855, the hotel retains its historical charm while providing guests with contemporary, architecturally designed facilities that take advantage of the stunning natural surroundings.
-This historic hotel features sweeping views, restaurant, open fires, bars and luxurious motel rooms
+Originally established in 1855, the hotel retains its historic charm while providing guests with contemporary, architecturally designed facilities that take advantage of the stunning natural surroundings.
+This historic hotel features sweeping views, a restaurant, open fires, bars, and luxurious motel rooms.

 Day 8 -

-Depart Dunkeld this morning for Halls Gap the heart of the Grampians National Park in the picturesque Fyans Valley.
-The township offers a comprehensive shopping centre and National Park visitor centre.
-The sandstone ranges of the Grampians National Park surround Halls Gap, provide views of rugged escarpments and tranquil atmosphere.
-The ridges and valleys are filled with Australian fauna, wildflowers, treefern gullies, strange rock formations, Aboriginal rock art, crystal clear rock pools, and may waterfalls, such as the McKenzie falls.
+Depart Dunkeld this morning for Halls Gap, the heart of the Grampians National Park in the picturesque Fyans Valley.
+The township offers a comprehensive National Park visitor center.
+The sandstone ranges of the Grampians National Park surround Halls Gap, providing views of rugged escarpments and a tranquil atmosphere.
+The ridges and valleys are filled with Australian fauna, wildflowers, tree-fern gullies, strange rock formations, Aboriginal rock art, crystal clear rock pools, and many waterfalls like McKenzie Falls.

-Departing Halls Gap join the Grampians Road past the towns of Ararat, Beaufort, Ballarat and Bacchus Marsh towards Daylesford – just 40 minutes from Melbourne Airport for your overnight stay at the Grange Bellinzona Hotel.
+Departing Halls Gap, join the Grampians Road towards the towns of Ararat, Beaufort, and Ballarat – just 75 minutes from Melbourne Airport for your overnight stay at the Provincial Hotel.